 The following statements govern access to the Drexel Network:

 - All access is denied unless expressly granted.
-The Office of Information Resources and Technology (IRT) generally grants access in the form of computer and network accounts to registered students, faculty, staff, and others as appropriate for such purposes as research, education (including self-study), or University administration.
+Drexel University Information Technology generally grants access in the form of computer and network accounts to registered students, faculty, staff, and others as appropriate for such purposes as research, education (including self-study), or University administration.
 Passwords and/or personal identification numbers protect university accounts.

 - The password used with an account, is the equivalent of an electronic signature.
 The use of User ID and password authenticates an identity and gives on-line affirmations the force of a legal document.

 - Users are responsible for ensuring that they also comply with all IT policies, including those related to keeping the Drexel Network secure such as the Security of Information and Networked Systems Plan and the Security of Enterprise Systems Plan.